Computed Tomography (CTI)

 ECC’s flexible online and evening curriculum allows students to complete the program full-time or part-time.
 Courses are offered in online or hybrid formats.
 You may also take courses to fulfill ARRT continuing education requirements for registered technologists.

-The advanced certificate program graduates at ECC are highly skilled and qualify to sit for the advanced certification examination by the American Registry of Radiologic Technologists (ARRT).
+Graduates of the advanced certificate program at ECC are highly skilled and well-prepared.
+They qualify to take the advanced certification exam administered by the American Registry of Radiologic Technologists (ARRT).

 How long does it take to become a CT Tech?